 Section 2.
 Associate Members

-Associate Membership may be given to friends of the McBee High School Music Program.
+Associate Membership may be given to friends of the McBee High School Band Program.

 Dues for Associate Membership shall be $25 per year and must be paid prior to July 15 of each academic year.

 As required by the State of South Carolina, all Associate Members must pass a SLED Background Check before becoming a Member.

-Section 3.
-Business Members

-Business Membership may be given to proprietary benefactors of the McBee High School Music Program.

-Dues for business membership shall be $250 per year and must be paid prior to December 15 of each academic year.

 Article V Members